stats385/stats385.github.io/speaker_visit.md

 ## Accommodations
 Department of Statisics will arrange your lodging.
-Please send an email to [Ms. Emily Lauderdale](https://statistics.stanford.edu/people/emily-lauderdale) at <elauderd@stanford.edu> with your desired date of reservation and emily will book your hotel room in Palo Alto.
+Please send an email to [Ms. Emily Lauderdale](https://statistics.stanford.edu/people/emily-lauderdale) at <elauderd@stanford.edu> with your desired dates of reservation and Emily will book you a hotel room in Palo Alto.

 ## Instruction for reimbursement